The History Of World's Fairs

 SIEGEL: Songs that we owe to world's fairs, Chicago in 1893, St. Louis in 1904 and New York in 1964.
 Apart from annoying tunes, what else have world's fairs given us?
 When President Franklin Roosevelt spoke at the 1939 New York World's Fair, he described that event as a tribute to technology and innovation.

-Former President FRANKLIN ROOSEVELT: Yes, our wagon is still hitched to a star.
+FRANKLIN ROOSEVELT: Yes, our wagon is still hitched to a star.

 SIEGEL: Well, historian Robert Rydell of Montana State University has studied world's fairs and joins us now.
 Welcome to the program.

-Mr. ROBERT RYDELL (History Professor, Montana State University): It's nice to be here.
+ROBERT RYDELL: It's nice to be here.

 SIEGEL: And what are some technological innovations that have been unveiled at world's fairs?

-We can walk through the fair in the 1960s, the '64-'65 New York fair with the Bell telephone picture phone.
+RYDELL: We can walk through the fair in the 1960s, the '64-'65 New York fair with the Bell telephone picture phone.
 World's fairs have been terrifically important for advancing the cause of technological innovation.

 SIEGEL: Flash forward to Shanghai this year.
 We live in times when even satellite television is old technology compared to the Internet.
 Who needs a world's fair, and what could possibly be seen in Shanghai that a thousand times more people can't learn about online?

-There is something about experiencing these fairs that you don't get from the Internet.
+RYDELL: There is something about experiencing these fairs that you don't get from the Internet.
 You can certainly look at photographs, but it's a difference between watching your favorite baseball team on TV and actually being in the stadium.
 The experience, in many ways, is just so overwhelming, and that's what a lot of people, I think, forget about these things.

 SIEGEL: But it has a medium.
 The world's fair, the idea of the exposition of the fair, it's almost medieval in origin.
 It's one of the oldest ways you would show off goods and products to other peoples.

-Mr. RYDELL: It does have an ancient lineage, but what happens in the 19th century with the Crystal Palace in 1851 in London is that this medium is reinvented so that it becomes something more than a trade show.
+RYDELL: It does have an ancient lineage, but what happens in the 19th century with the Crystal Palace in 1851 in London is that this medium is reinvented so that it becomes something more than a trade show.
 These expositions were as much about education, they were as much about conveying values, shaping blueprints for the future as they were about the promotion of goods.

 SIEGEL: But among the technological advances that you cited, ended in the 1960s with the picture phone...